thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Default game ship modules are in *shipmodules.dat* file which is in *data* directory.
+- To remove existing ship module from game, you can delete it from *shipmodules.dat* or in modification file add tag `module` with attribute `remove` which value will be index of ship module to remove.

 ### Ship module data structure
 - Each ship module starts with tag `module`.